aherbert/gdsc-smlm/docs/model_plugins.rst

    * - FP
      - The false positive score.

-   * - TN
-     - The true negative score.

    * - FN
      - The false negative score.

    * - Metrics
-     - Configured score metrics computed using TP, FP, TN and FN.
+     - Configured score metrics computed using TP, FP and FN.
 See section :numref:`{number} <comparison_metrics:Comparison Metrics>`.

+   * - fTP
+     - The fractional true positive score.

-   * - oFP
+   * - fFP
-     - The original false positives score.
-This is equal to the number of results that were accepted by the filter minus the TP.
+     - The fractional false positive score.

-   * - oFN
+   * - fFN
-     - The original false negatives score.
-This is equal to the number of localisations that were simulated minus the TP.
+     - The fractional false negative score.

-   * - oMetrics
+   * - fMetrics
-     - The original score metrics computed using TP, oFP and oFN.
-See section :numref:`{number} <comparison_metrics:Comparison Metrics>`.
+     - The fraction score metrics computed using fTP, fFP and fFN.

 The summary table contains the same fields as the results table.
 The following additional columns are present: